Sports drinks and energy drinks can include anything from sports beverages to vitamin

 Many of these drinks also have other ingredients whose safety and effectiveness

 haven't been tested in children, including herbal supplements, guarana (a source of

 caffeine), and taurine (an amino acid thought to enhance performance and caffeine's

 For most kids, drinking water before, during, and after playing sports will keep

-a sports drink that has sugar and electrolytes.
+drink that has sugar and electrolytes.

 It's best for kids to skip the energy drinks.
 Many of the ingredients haven't been